exercism/julia/concepts/multi-dimensional-arrays/about.md

  1  2  3
 ```

-Julia now defines this as a 1×3 Matrix (in other contexts, we would call it a row vector).
+Julia now defines this as a 1×3 Matrix (in other contexts, we would call it a `row vector`).

-In general, spaces join things horizontally, semicolons join things vertically.
+In general, spaces join things horizontally, semicolons (or newlines) join things vertically.

-The reference to "things" is deliberately vague, as Julia will try to work with what you give it.
+The reference to "things" is deliberately vague, as Julia will try to work with whatever you give it.

 ```julia-repl
 julia> [v 2v]